 - You received one dose of Johnson & Johnson or two doses of Pfizer or Moderna and are not yet eligible for a booster.

 - You tested positive for COVID-19 within the previous 90 days.

 - You should still wear a mask for 10 days and get a test at any point if you develop symptoms.

 You should quarantine for at least 5 days starting with your last contact if:

 - You have not received a booster but you are eligible.

 - Keep up with weekly testing on campus, but limit your interactions with others, avoid shared and public transportation, and wear a mask.

-If you develop symptoms of COVID-19, whether you are vaccinated or unvaccinated, you should get tested for COVID-19 and isolate immediately.
-If your test result is negative, you should consult a health care provider before returning to work or class.
+If you develop symptoms of COVID-19 you should get tested and isolate immediately regardless of your vaccination status or whether you previously tested positive.
+If you have symptoms and your test result is negative on an antigen test, you should seek a PCR test and consult a health care provider before returning to work or class.

 For more information about quarantine and isolation, including information for students in residence halls, visit: uhs.wisc.edu/medical/covid19-isolation-quarantine/